marklogic-community/grove-react-template/docs/WELCOME_TUTORIAL.markdown

     gradlew.bat mlDeploy

 That should have just worked!
 You can verify that by pointing your browser to the [MarkLogic Admin UI](http://localhost:8001).
-On the right, under "Databases", you should see "muir-content" and "muir-modules" (you will also see "muir-triggers", a helpful database that, alas, we won't use in this tutorial).
-Under "App Servers", you should see "muir", an HTTP server running on port 8063.
-There will be several "muir" entries under "Forests".
-And if you were to click on "Users" or "Roles" under "Security", you should see some muir-related users and roles.
+On the right, under "Databases", you should see "grove-content" and "grove-modules" (you will also see "grove-triggers", a helpful database that, alas, we won't use in this tutorial).
+Under "App Servers", you should see "grove", an HTTP server running on port 8063.
+There will be several "grove" entries under "Forests".
+And if you were to click on "Users" or "Roles" under "Security", you should see some grove-related users and roles.
 [TODO: add screenshots]

 Congratulations, you've got MarkLogic configured and all the configuration is under version control, so you will be on the same page as the rest of your [Friend Finder; TODO: connect to overall narrative] team.
 Any changes you make will be shared using `git` and everyone can stay in sync, as well as your production and staging systems and any automated testing builds.